GIScience/ors-map-client/README.md

 #### - Add a language to the app ####

-The app uses a feature-by-folder design, so each component might have its own translation strings. that is why there is no one single translation file.
+The app uses a feature-by-folder design, so each component might have its own translation strings.
+That is why there is no single translation file.
 If you want to add a translation and `"implement"` it into the app, follow the steps below.

 - Create a copy of the /src/i18n/translations/`en-us` folder giving it the identification of the target language.
 For example: if you are adding the French from France, then the folder should be called `fr-fr`.